minimuutti/minimuutti.github.io/en/index.md

 It’s just the same thing for Miki.
 First couple of dogs that passes us on our walks triggers usually no big reactions in Miki.
 Once we encounter one overexcited dog walking towards us or if there just has been too many dogs altogether, it’s like game over.
 After that we can’t walk past any dog – regardless of how calm or friendly they are.
 Everything becomes suddenly just too much and the poor dogs that pass us gets to feel Miki’s anger on their skin.
 Not literally, but you can clearly see and hear Miki is not happy about them.
 (Fortunately these scenarios are rare these days.)

-Nowadays when I notice that Miki’s temper is about to fill, I tie a yellow bandana on Miki’s leash.
-You can read more about the usage of yellow bandanas [here](https://minimuutti.com/en/blog/please-give-space-to-dogs-wearing-yellow-bandanas/).
+Nowadays when I notice that Miki’s temper is about to fill, I tie a yellow bandanna on Miki’s leash.
+You can read more about the usage of yellow bandanna [here](https://minimuutti.com/en/blog/please-give-space-to-dogs-wearing-yellow-bandanas/).
 Then we make a fun and quick exit before his temper flows over.

 We have practised different exit strategies that I use depending on the situation.
 It's important to leave the situation so that your dog is left with positive feelings about what just happened.
 One of the most important things in training a reactive dog is that you should never allow your dogs temper to fill and always plan your exit before that happens.